-If you have an IRA (individual retirement account), you can defer paying income tax on contributions up to \$6,500 or \$7,500 if you are 50 or older.
-Income tax won't apply until the money is withdrawn from the account.
+If you have an IRA (individual retirement account), you can defer paying income tax on contributions up to \$6,500, or \$7,500 if you are 50 or older.
+Income tax will only apply once the money is withdrawn from the account.

-To figure out the total tax savings, take the total contribution amount and multiply that by the tax rate.
+To figure out the total tax savings, multiply the total contribution amount by the tax rate.
 For example, if a worker in the 35% tax bracket contributes \$6,500 to their IRA, they'll reduce their income tax by \$2,275.